Skip to content

 Resources

-• These are the resources that a subject mentioned in policy is allowed to perform actions mentioned in associated rule.
+• These are the resources on which a subject specified in the policy is permitted to perform the actions described in the corresponding rule.

 • The action may not directly be on the mentioned resource, rather the object mentioned in the action, but in the context of given resource, as explained above.